-Management's Discussion and Analysis For the three months ended March 31, 2021
+Management's Discussion and Analysis For the three months ended March 31, 2022

-DATE OF REPORT: May 26, 2021
+DATE OF REPORT: May 16, 2022

-This MD&A for Whitehorse Gold Corp. and its subsidiaries' (collectively, "Whitehorse Gold" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements for the six months ended December 31, 2020 and the related notes contained therein.
+This MD&A for Whitehorse Gold Corp. and its subsidiary (collectively, "Whitehorse Gold" or the "Company") should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements as at and for the three months ended March 31, 2022, consolidated financial statements as at and for the year ended December 31, 2021 and the related notes contained therein.
 In addition, the Company reports its financial position, financial performance and cash flow in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
-The Company's significant accounting policies are set out in Note 2 of the audited consolidated financial statements for the six months ended December 31, 2020.
+The Company's significant accounting policies are set out in Note 2 of the audited consolidated financial statements for the year ended December 31, 2021.

-CORPORATE INFORMATION
+1. CORPORATE INFORMATION

 The Company is a Canadian mining company engaged in exploring and developing mining properties, including its Skukum Gold Project (formerly referred to as Tagish Lake Gold Project) located in the Yukon Territory, Canada (the "Project").
-Whitehorse Gold was incorporated under the Business Corporations Act (British Columbia) on November 27, 2019, primarily for the purpose of carrying out a spin-out by way of plan of arrangement (the "Arrangement") with New Pacific Metals Corp. ("New Pacific"), which was completed on November 18, 2020.
+Whitehorse Gold was incorporated under the Business Corporations Act (British Columbia) on November 27, 2019, for the purpose of carrying out a spin-out by way of plan of arrangement (the "Arrangement") with New Pacific Metals Corp. ("New Pacific"), which was completed on November 18, 2020.